BPresseisen/liri-node-app/README.md

 **Q1: What does liri-node-app do?**

-*A1: It is a node.js app that can query and return selected key-value pairs from Bands In Town, Spotify, or OMDB based on user input at the command line in the terminal.*
+*A1: It is a node.js app that can query and return selected key-value pairs from Bands In Town, Spotify, or OMDB websites based on user-input at the command line in the terminal.*

 **Q2: Why the project is useful?**